-Students encounter a great deal of stress (e.g. academic, social, family, work, financial, and cultural) during their educational experience at the University.
-Although most cope successfully with the demands of college life, for some the pressures can become overwhelming.
+During their experience at university, students can encounter a great deal of stress (e.g. academic, social, family, work, financial, and cultural).
+Although most cope successfully with the demands of college life, sometimes the pressures become overwhelming.

-We at Counseling and Psychological Services (CAPS) believe there is a powerful rationale for faculty and staff to intervene when they encounter a student in distress.
-Your expression of concern and interest may be an important factor in helping a student regain the emotional equilibrium necessary for academic success.
+Because faculty and staff are important figures in a student’s life, CAPS believes an expression of concern may be an important factor in helping a student regain the emotional equilibrium necessary for academic success.

 We are not suggesting that faculty and staff members function as counselors.
-Rather, we hope that this brochure will help you assess a potentially difficult situation and provide you with specific ideas about what you can do when you are confronted with a student in distress.
+Instead, we hope the specific information in the links below can help you assess and address a potentially difficult situation when you are confronted with a student in distress.

 Ways to help yourself